sebasmonia/tfsmacs/README.md

 layer between Emacs and TFS a few years ago.
 You can still find his version in EmacsWiki.
 He was kind enough to give me permission to take his code as starting point for the current package.
-Without his initial package and generosity tfs.el as it is now wouldn't exist.
+Without his initial package and generosity tfsmacs as it is now wouldn't exist.

 ## Feedback appreciated!